toverainc/willow/README.md

 For the time being you will need to run ```./utils.sh config``` and navigate to "Sallow Configuration" to fill in your WiFi SSID, WIFI password, and your Willow server URI (best-effort Tovera hosted example provided).

 Once you've provided those press 'q'.
 When prompted to save, do that.
-Ignore my credentials (that's a TO-DO) - but if you get this far and come to ***REMOVED*** let's hang out before you wardrive me!
+Ignore my credentials (that's a TO-DO) - but if you get this far and come to Lake Geneva, WI let's hang out before you wardrive me!

 ### Flash